TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: Experiments

 \subsection{Object Completion}

-We find that the keyframe selection strategy used in Vox-Fusion \cite{yang2022vox} is unstable.
-By comparing the results of multiple experiments, the results of each experiment will be different.
-Thus we propose a novel keyframe selection strategy, calculating the overlap between current frame and the keyframes database.
-Surprisingly, we have achieved outstanding completeness in reconstructing dynamic objects.
-We have shown the results of the two different keyframe selection strategies for reconstructing the blue car in Fig. \ref{fig:novel}.
-It's evident that there are gaps on the hood of the blue car, and it's empty in the direction away from the perspective of camera.
-However, the ability of novel view synthesis is limited, we cannot completely fill the part we have ever observed.
+The keyframe selection strategy used in Vox-Fusion \cite{yang2022vox} is unstable, so its experimental results are different across multiple executions of experiments.
+Thus, we propose a novel keyframe selection strategy, calculating the overlap between current frame and the keyframes database.
+Then keyframes with a lower overlapping ratio are selected to reconstruct the dynamic scene.
+As expected, we achieve outstanding completeness in reconstructing dynamic objects.

+We visualize the reconstructed results of a blue car of two different keyframe-selection strategies in Fig. \ref{fig:novel}.
+It is evident that random-selection strategy generates more gaps on the hood of the blue car, and the occluded area in the direction of the camera view is empty.
+However, the generative ability is out of the scope of this paper, as the part never observed by the camera is not completely filled by either strategy.